 Batemans Bay Coastal Headlands Walking Trail and Observation Point upgrade

-- $5.25m from the Commonwealth and NSW Government’s Bushfire Local Economic Recovery Fund
+- $5.25m from the Bushfire Local Economic Recovery Fund, co-funded by the Australian and NSW governments

 - $672,000 from Building Better Regions Fund